James Aneke: Ashore appointment

-He was a member of the Nigerian Football Association (NFA), which led the Nigerian Eaglets to their Pioneer edition of FIFA U-16 World Championship Kodak Cup (1985).
+He was a member of the erstwhile Nigerian Football Association (NFA) now known as the Nigeria Football Federation, which led the Nigerian Eaglets to their Pioneer edition of FIFA U-16 World Championship Kodak Cup (1985).
 In 1993 as a Navy Captain he was appointed governor of Imo State from December 1993 to August 1996.
 His administration in Imo State undertook several key projects.
 One of these was the completion of and Operationalizing the Imo Airport for Full Commercial Flights.
 Its commissioning was by Head of State, General Sani Abacha on 15 July 1994.
 The Airport was begun by earlier administrations with the full financial and moral support of the good people of old Imo State (now, Imo, Abia and Southern Ebonyi States) and with immense support from the Federal Military Government.
 Other key projects include the Supretending over their transition periods to full takeover by the Federal Government of the State Polytechnic at Nekede (now Federal Polytechnic) and General Hospital Owerri (now Federal Medical Center).
 Undertaken during his tenure was the employment of 1000 Young Graduates of different disciplines into the Public Service and the Rehabilitation of schools and improvement of the Welfare of teachers in the three tiers: Primary, Secondary and Tertiary levels.
 To his Administration is owed the honoring of acclaimed Imo State achievers in various fields.
 Hence the naming of the Owerri Township Stadium after Nigeria's erstwhile football captain, "DAN ANYIAM".
 He acquired a land area of 53 hectares for a model Workers' Haven.
 It now houses the Redemption Estate along the Owerri - Port Harcourt Express, which was developed by a later administration.